 - Risk assessments are taken seriously and used to good effect to promote safety.
-Risk assessments are available for all aspects of the school's work, (such as premises and equipment, on-site activities e.g. playground, off-site activities, venues used, transport ....).
+Risk assessments are available for all aspects of the school's work, including premises and equipment, on-site activities, off-site activities, venues used, transport.
 Where relevant, risk assessments are carried out for individual pupils and supported by action plans identifying how potential risks would be managed.
-(KMC EVOLVE system is used for off site visits) - Individual risk assessments are also used when deciding a response to a child demonstrating potentially harmful behaviour such as sexually harmful behaviour or when identifying whether a child who may be particularly vulnerable, such as a child at risk of Exploitation
+(EVOLVE). - Individual risk assessments are also used when deciding a response to a child demonstrating potentially harmful behaviour such as sexually harmful behaviour or when identifying whether a child who may be particularly vulnerable, such as a child at risk of Exploitation.